5.6. Troubleshooting AVR programming issues

 - Is the programmer’s green USB status LED on?
 This is the LED next to the USB connector.
 If this LED is blinking slowly, then your drivers are not properly installed.

 - On Windows, your computer will only let one program at a time have a given COM port open.
-If you are connected to your programmer’s programming port using another program, such as a terminal or a second instance of Atmel Studio, you will not be able to connect to that same COM port with your programming software.
+If you are connected to your programmer’s programming port using another program, such as a terminal or a second instance of Microchip Studio, you will not be able to connect to that same COM port with your programming software.
 Please make sure you do not have any terminal programs connected to your programmer’s programming port.
-If you have multiple versions of Atmel Studio running, make sure that you have closed the Device Programming dialogs in all of them.
-When the Device Programming dialog is open and the Apply button at the top is grayed out, that instance of Atmel Studio has an open connection to your programmer’s programming port.
+If you have multiple versions of Microchip Studio running, make sure that you have closed the Device Programming dialogs in all of them.
+When the Device Programming dialog is open and the Apply button at the top is grayed out, that instance of Microchip Studio has an open connection to your programmer’s programming port.

 If the programmer has problems connecting to the target AVR: